oddy-boop/Edusync-git/src/supabase/policies.md

     *   Only Admins can upload, update, or delete files.
 *   **`assignment-files` (for teacher uploads):**
     *   All authenticated users can view/download files.
-    *   Teachers can upload new files.
+    *   Any authenticated user can upload files.
-    *   Teachers can only update or delete files they personally own.
+    *   Users can only update files they personally own (i.e., that they uploaded).